gellisun/project-2-epicure/README.md

   }
 }
 ```
-<p>It has a functionality that I managed to implement which is the fact that each user that logs in has a different view, the logged in user can see <br>
-  all the posts (created by him/her and created by other users) but can only see in the wishlist section the posts that were checked as wishlist by him/herself.
-Unfortunately the time run out<br>
-before I could be able to add the possibility for the user to add to the wishlist other users' posts - functionality I aim to implement after presentation day - at the moment in his/her wishlist can only go the posts marked by him/her.</p>
+<p>It has a functionality that I managed to implement which is the fact that each user that logs in has a different view, the logged in user can see all the posts (created by him/her and created by other users) but can only see in the wishlist section the posts that were checked as wishlist by him/herself.
+Unfortunately the time run out before I could be able to add the possibility for the user to add to the wishlist other users' posts - functionality I aim to implement after presentation day - at the moment in his/her wishlist can only go the posts marked by him/her.</p>

 ![All Posts](/public/images/README-photos/posts-page.png "All Posts")

 ## Challenges
 <p>The biggest challenge for me was the styling.
-I tried to make it responsive but I run out of time while focusing on functionalities to add on top of my MVP.<br>
-Also, I spent a whole day going through the documentation for different ways I could implement the add photo functionality.<br>
+I tried to make it responsive but I run out of time while focusing on functionalities to add on top of my MVP.
+Also, I spent a whole day going through the documentation for different ways I could implement the add photo functionality.
 At the moment the photos can only be added through a link, what I would like for the future is to implement an API that allows to upload photos from the user's device.</p>

 ## Wins
 <p>The biggest win was for me the clarity I had about the processes to implement User-Centric CRUD.
 Thanks to repetition plus the course material I can say I am very confident in how to approach this process.
-In by Monday during project week I already had all the CRUD implemented and I am very proud of this achievement.<br>
+By Monday during project week I already had all the CRUD implemented and I am very proud of this achievement.<br>
 I was happy to successfully manage to give different availables actions to the user on the posts or comments.
 Each user can only edit or delete his/her own post, edit or delete his/her own comment.</p>

 ![User 1 View](/public/images/README-photos/user-a-view.png "User 1 view")